wkolowski/Type-Theory-Wishlist/README.md

 Of course we don't want to confine ourselves to just built-in computational equalities for `Empty` and `Unit` - we want to be able to define custom types with custom equalities of this kind.
 One way to do this is with rewrite rules.

+The additional computational properties can be realized using rewrite rules, whose prototype is implemented in Agda.
+I'm not sure how rewrite rules interact with Agda's `Prop`, but I think this shouldn't be a problem.

 Book:
 - [Term Rewriting And All That](https://www21.in.tum.de/~nipkow/TRaAT/)